NonceGeek/Tai-Shang-Soul-Card/README.md

 Through DAO's SoulCardContract Addr, the SoulCard Mint in the form of Arweave PermaWeb is converted into NFT, and this NFT needs to be approved by DAO.
 If the approval is passed, it can be regarded as "certified" by the DAO.

-### 3.3 SoulCard Template Design
+## 0x05 SoulCard Contract

 see in `/contracts` in Repo.

 SoulCard is a non-standard ERC721 contract, an exploration of `SBTs` (Soul Binding) tokens described in `<<Decentralized Society: Finding Web3's Soul>>`.
 Its key methods include:

-- `claim(_arLink)`
+- `claim(username, soulcardPermaWebURL)`

   To apply for an NFT (or SBTs) under the contract, but the applicant will not get the NFT immediately after the application, but needs to be approved by the DAO Owner

 - `approveClaim(tokenId)`

   The DAO Owner checks whether the applied SoulCard content is true, and approves the application after verification

 - `safeTransferFrom(from, to, tokenId, _data \\nil)`

   Transfers can only be made to the `0x0` address, that is, the `SoulCard` can only be transferred and cannot be destroyed.

-## 0x04 SoulCard Contract

-- see in `/contracts` in Repo.

-  SoulCard is a non-standard ERC721 contract, an exploration of `SBTs` (Soul Binding) tokens described in `<<Decentralized Society: Finding Web3's Soul>>`.
-Its key methods include:

-  - `claim(_arLink)`

-    To apply for an NFT (or SBTs) under the contract, but the applicant will not get the NFT immediately after the application, but needs to be approved by the DAO Owner

-  - `approveClaim(tokenId)`

-    The DAO Owner checks whether the applied SoulCard content is true, and approves the application after verification

-  - `safeTransferFrom(from, to, tokenId, _data \\nil)`

-    Transfers can only be made to the `0x0` address, that is, the `SoulCard` can only be transferred and cannot be destroyed.

-## 0x05 Architecture -- SSD
+## 0x06 Architecture -- dS

-`dSS`——`dApp-Snippet-Script` architecture, is a new blockchain application development architecture proposed by NonceGeekDAO.
+`dSS`——`dApp-Snippet` architecture, is a new blockchain application development architecture proposed by NonceGeekDAO.

 From an architectural point of view, a "pure" dApp should be a pure front-end application to ensure decentralization: